The Magic of Hibiscus: Remedy for Hair Growth

 Dandruff can be pesky, but hibiscus combined with fenugreek offers a natural remedy:

-1. Mix 3 tablespoons of ground hibiscus leaves with 1 tablespoon of fenugreek powder and 1/4 cup of buttermilk.
+Mix three tablespoons of ground hibiscus leaves with one tablespoon of fenugreek powder and 1/4 cup of buttermilk.

 This anti-dandruff mask soothes irritation, reduces flakiness, and restores your scalp’s balance.